PRECIOUS-Gold hits 6-week low as equities weaken, dollar firms

 By Jan Harvey

-LONDON, Oct 23 (Reuters) - Gold fell 1 percent on Tuesday as the dollar firmed and stock markets dropped, with appetite for assets seen as higher risk hurt by a credit downgrade of five Spanish regions and by soft corporate earnings reports.
+LONDON, Oct 23 (Reuters) - Gold prices fell 1 percent on Tuesday as the dollar firmed against the euro and stock markets fell, with appetite for assets seen as higher risk hurt by a credit downgrade of five Spanish regions and a raft of soft corporate earnings reports.

-Soft results statements from the likes of DuPont, United Technologies and Caterpillar have undermined stock markets, while Moody’s decision to cut its ratings on regions such as Catalonia pushed the euro zone debt crisis into the spotlight.
+Soft results statements from the likes of Caterpillar, General Electric and Alfa Laval have undermined stock markets, while Moody’s decision to cut its ratings on regions such as Catalonia pushed the euro zone debt crisis into the spotlight.

 The metal has struggled for traction after twice failing to break through the $1,800 level.
 It hit a 2012 high earlier this month at $1,795.69 after the Federal Reserve unveiled a fresh round of quantitative easing measures to stimulate growth.